 All-purpose flour: I've fed my starter all-purpose flour from Central Milling for the last 4 years.
 It's an organic flour sold by a company comprised of passionate bakers who really care about the quality of their product.
 All-purpose is less expensive than bread flour and whole wheat and provides enough nutrition to your starter.
 You are going to go through so much flour over the life of your starter, all-purpose is an excellent option that will not break the bank.
 If you can't find Central Milling, use organic all-purpose from King Arthur Flour, Bob's Red Mill or your local mill.

-Weighing ingredients is more accurate than using volume measurements (cups and tablespoons), especially when you're measuring out such small quantities.
+Measuring your ingredients with a scale is more accurate than using volume measurements (cups and tablespoons), especially when you're measuring out such small quantities.
 The proportion of water and flour (hydration level) used in a sourdough recipe matters a lot to the overall consistency of your dough and bread, so accuracy is important.

-Day 1: Pull your sourdough starter out of the refrigerator.
+STEP 1: Pull your sourdough starter out of the refrigerator

 Unfed starter | 28 grams | 2 tablespoons |